Fast Intra-kernel Isolation and Security with IskiOS: Abstract

 \section{Abstract}

-Operating system (OS) kernels such as Windows, Linux, and MacOS are vulnerable to control-flow hijacking.
-Defenses exist, but many require efficient intra-address space isolation.
-For example, execute-only memory requires read protection of code segments, and shadow stacks require write protection from buffer overwrites.
-Intel's Protection Keys for Userspace (PKU) could, in principle, provide the intra-kernel isolation needed to implement such features, but, when used as designed, it applies only to user-mode application code.
+The kernels of operating systems such as Windows, Linux, and \mbox{MacOS} are vulnerable to control-flow hijacking.
+Defenses exist, but many require efficient intra-address-space isolation.
+Execute-only memory, for example, requires read protection on code segments, and shadow stacks require protection from buffer overwrites.
+Intel's Protection Keys for Userspace (PKU) could, in principle, provide the intra-kernel isolation needed by such defenses, but, when used as designed, it applies only to user-mode application code.

-This paper presents an unconventional approach to memory protection, allowing PKU to be used within the OS kernel on existing Intel hardware, replacing the traditional user/kernel isolation mechanism and, simultaneously, enabling efficient intra-kernel isolation.
+This paper presents an unconventional approach to memory protection, allowing PKU to be used within the operating system kernel on existing Intel hardware, replacing the traditional user/supervisor isolation mechanism and, simultaneously, enabling efficient intra-kernel isolation.
 We call the resulting mechanism \emph{Protection Keys for Kernelspace} (PKK).
-To demonstrate its utility and efficiency, we present a system we call {\System}: a Linux variant featuring execute-only memory (XOM) and the first-ever race-free shadow stacks for x86-64.
+To demonstrate its utility and efficiency, we present a system we call {\System}: a Linux variant featuring execute-only memory (XOM) and the \emph{first-ever race-free shadow stacks for x86-64}.

-Experiments with the LMBench kernel microbenchmarks display an average overhead of about 11\% for PKK and no additional overhead for XOM. \System's shadow stacks bring the total to 22\%.
-For full applications, experiments with the system benchmarks of the Phoronix test suite display negligible overhead for PKK and XOM, and less than 5\% for shadow stacks.
+Experiments with the LMBench kernel microbenchmarks display a geometric mean overhead of about 11\% for PKK and no additional overhead for XOM\@. \System's shadow stacks bring the total to 22\%.
+For full applications, experiments with the system benchmarks of the Phoronix test suite display negligible overhead for PKK and XOM, and less than 5\% geometric mean overhead for shadow stacks.